Quercus muehlenbergii: Diseases and pests

 Severe wildfire kills chinquapin oak saplings and small pole-size trees, but these often resprout.
 However, fire scars serve as entry points for decay-causing fungi, and the resulting decay can cause serious losses.

 Oak wilt (Bretziella fagacearum), a vascular disease, attacks chinquapin oak and usually kills the tree within two to four years.
 Other diseases that attack chinquapin oak include the cankers Strumella coryneoidea and Nectria galligena, shoestring root rot (Armillarea mellea), anthracnose (Gnomonia veneta), and leaf blister (Taphrina spp.).

 The most serious defoliating insects that attack chinquapin oak are the gypsy moth (Lymantria dispar), the orangestriped oakworm (Anisota senatoria), and the variable oakleaf caterpillar (Heterocampa manteo).
 Insects that bore into the bole and seriously degrade the products cut from infested trees include the carpenterworm (Prionoyxstus robiniae), little carpenterworm (P. macmurtrei), white oak borer (Goes tigrinus), Columbian timber beetle (Corthylus columbianus), oak timberworm (Arrhenodes minutus), and twolined chestnut borer (Agrilus bilineatus).
 The acorn weevils (Curculio spp.), larvae of moths (Valentinia glandulella and Melissopus latiferreanus), and gall forming cynipids (Callirhytis spp.) feed on the acorns.

 Uses

-Like that of other white oak species, the wood of the chinquapin oak (Q. muehlenbergii) is a durable hardwood prized for many types of construction.
+Like that of other white oak species, the wood of the chinquapin oak is a durable hardwood prized for many types of construction.

 The chinquapin oak is especially known for its sweet and palatable acorns.
-Indeed, the nuts contained inside of the thin shell are among the sweetest of any oak, with an excellent taste even when eaten raw, providing an excellent source of food for both wildlife and people.
+The nuts contained inside of the thin shell are among the sweetest of any oak, with an excellent taste even when eaten raw, providing an excellent source of food for both wildlife and people.
 The acorns are eaten by squirrels, mice, voles, chipmunks, deer, turkey, and other birds.